YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILEDEL, File xxxx successfully deleted

 Run Time/MUPIP Information: This indicates that YottaDB or MUPIP has successfully deleted a file.
-This message is issued when a journal file in an inconsistent state found and deleted by the run-time system or MUPIP SET.
+This message is issued when a journal file in an inconsistent state is found and deleted by the run-time system or MUPIP SET.
 This message is also issued by MUPIP JOURNAL RECOVER/ROLLBACK command when it deletes journal files that were created by a previously interrupted RECOVER/ROLLBACK command and are no longer necessary.

 Action: -